stashed/docs/docs/guides/latest/volumes/pvc.md

 - Install `Stash` in your cluster following the steps [here](https://appscode.com/products/stash/0.8.3/setup/install/).

-- You will need to have a PVC with `ReadWriteMany` access permission.
-Here, we are going to use an NFS server to provision a PVC with `ReadWriteMany` access.
+- You will need to have a PVC with `ReadWriteMany` access mode.
+Here, we are going to use an NFS server to provision a PVC with `ReadWriteMany` access mode.
 If you don't have an NFS server running, deploy one by following the guide [here](https://github.com/appscode/third-party-tools/blob/master/storage/nfs/README.md).

 - You should be familiar with the following `Stash` concepts:
   - [BackupConfiguration](/docs/concepts/crds/backupconfiguration.md/)